jrvansuita/CheckNewAppVersionAvailable/README.md

 # Usage

+Copy the CheckNewAppVersion.java class file to your projet.
-You have to add the Jsoup library to your project.
+Also You have to add the Jsoup library to your project.
 You can chose to add using the .jar file ou using gradle.

 [Official documentation here.](https://jsoup.org/download)